dpgraham/temporal-coding-assignment/README.md

 # TEMPORAL POKEMON TAKE HOME ASSIGNMENT

+## INSTRUCTIONS
+* Clone this repository
-* Open this page at index.html
+* Open your browser to index.html
 * Set "chaos=true" in query params to use chaos API calls
 * Set "flakey=true" in query params to make the API calls retry twice